 Step 7:Test Your Alarm.

 - When you power up your alarm, the PIR sensor will glow an ominous red.
-Stand very still or leave the room while the alarm calibrates the infrared level reading for the room.
+Stand very still or leave the room while the alarm calibrates the infrared level reading for the room.- Now test it by moving: the buzzer will buzz and the LED will light up.

 - Be amazed!
 Your PIR Sensor Arduino Alarm can sense movement up to 20 feet away.